fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-endpoint.rst

   * - **credentials**
     - REQUIRED if ``lead_time`` and ``transaction_id`` are not present, otherwise it MUST NOT be present.
 It contains the following parameters:

           - **credential**: REQUIRED.
-String containing one issued PID/(Q)EAA.
+String containing one issued Digital Credential.
 If the requested format identifier is ``dc+sd-jwt`` then the ``credential`` parameter MUST NOT be re-encoded.
 If the requested format identifier is ``mso_mdoc`` then the ``credential`` parameter MUST be a base64url-encoded representation of the CBOR-encoded IssuerSigned structure, as defined in [ISO 18013-5].
 This structure SHOULD contain all Namespaces and IssuerSignedItems that are included in the AuthorizedNamespaces of the MobileSecurityObject.
     - Section 8.3, Annex A2.4 and Annex A3.4 of [`OpenID4VCI`_].
   * - **lead_time**
     - REQUIRED if ``credentials`` is not present, otherwise it MUST NOT be present.
 The amount of time (in seconds) required before making a Deferred Credential Request.